 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Line the bottom of the sink with a protective lining (towel, washcloth, or paper towel) or fill the sink with water to prevent damage to the dentures in case they are dropped. - 6) Put on gloves. - 7) Carefully remove dentures from the cup. - 8) Handle dentures carefully to avoid damage. - 9) Rinse denture cup. - 10) Never put dentures in/on a contaminated surface. - 11) Apply denture cleanser/cream to denture brush/toothbrush. - 12) Thoroughly brush the inner surfaces of the upper or lower dentures. - 13) Thoroughly brush the outer surfaces of the upper or lower dentures. - 14) Thoroughly brush denture chewing surfaces of upper or lower dentures. - 15) Thoroughly brush the denture groove or plate that touches the gum surface. - 16) Rinse the denture using clean, cool running water. - 17) Place the denture in a rinsed denture cup. - 18) Add cool, clean water to the denture cup. - 19) Rinse equipment. - 20) Dry equipment. - 21) Return equipment to storage. - 22) Discard the sink protective lining in an appropriate container or drain the sink. - 23) Remove gloves, turning inside out. - 24) Dispose of gloves in an appropriate container. - 25) Place the call light or signal calling device within easy reach of the resident. - 26) Maintain respectful, courteous interpersonal interactions at all times. - 27) Perform hand hygiene. - a.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Line the bottom of the sink with a protective lining (such as a towel, washcloth, or paper towel) or fill the sink with water to prevent damage to the denture in case it is dropped. - 6) Put on gloves. - 7) Carefully remove the denture from the cup. - 8) Handle the denture carefully to avoid damage. - 9) Rinse the denture cup. - 10) Never place the denture on or in a contaminated surface. - 11) Apply denture cleanser or cream to a denture brush or toothbrush. - 12) Thoroughly brush the inner surfaces of the denture. - 13) Thoroughly brush the outer surfaces of the denture. - 14) Thoroughly brush the chewing surfaces of the denture. - 15) Thoroughly brush the denture groove or plate that touches the gum surface. - 16) Rinse the denture using clean, cool running water. - 17) Place the denture in a rinsed denture cup. - 18) Add cool, clean water to the denture cup. - 19) Rinse equipment. - 20) Dry equipment. - 21) Return equipment to storage. - 22) Place the sink protective lining in an appropriate container or drain the sink.

+- 23) Remove gloves, turning them inside out. - 24) Dispose of gloves in an appropriate container. - 25) Place the call light or signal calling device within easy reach of the resident. - 26) Maintain respectful, courteous interpersonal interactions at all times. - 27) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry.
+Rub your hands together until they are completely dry.